-As the principal of Wilson School and a former basketball coach at Walter Hill, Jon knows the importance helping our young people succeed.
+As the retired principal of Wilson School and a former basketball coach at Walter Hill, Jon knows the importance helping our young people succeed.
 Since 1996, Jon has co-hosted shows and worked on football and basketball broadcasts as part of the Primetime Sports team.
 Jon also grew up in Rutherford County and enjoys watching our student athletes succeed.
 Jon is host of the iDEASTees Primetime Sports Scene (Thursday nights at 6).
 He does color commentary for football and have since 2002.
 Jon also does play-by-play and color commentary for high school basketball, softball and baseball.
 He is also a co-host of the Prentice Alsup Heating and Air Coaches Corner (Saturday mornings at 8).
 Jon considers baseball his true love - especially the Atlanta Braves.
-Jon has one daughter, Samantha...who is married Brett Jackson and following in her father's footsteps.
-She is teaching at Eagleville.
+Jon has one daughter, Samantha...who is married Brett Jackson.
 Jon is now also a grandfather and is loving every minute of it.
-He's a deacon at Unity Baptist Church, where he also serves as worship leader.

 Monte Hale, Jr.